 - Training records

 - Drug test results and background checks

 - Driver qualification files

-If you need help preparing for an audit or even maintaining the documents listed above, please give our organization a phone call.
-Our third-party experts are standing by to help your carrier get in compliance so that it can pass the next DOT onsite audit.
+If you need help preparing for an audit or even maintaining the documents listed above, please call our organization.
+Our third-party experts are standing by to help your carrier comply to pass the next DOT onsite audit.